countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

    find it useful, please give a thumbs up or whatever emoticon.
    It helps the people who post in public channels the most to know who's read things and what to post.

+-  For group action items, use email instead, and set a deadline.

 -  The perfect example of what to use Slack for is:

    (1) When you're blocked by something, make noise to the team channel.